Table of Contents

 The proposed wind farm development is located in Lissanore, Edgeworthstown, Co.
 Longford.
 The proposed project, could have a total capacity of up to 4.2 MW, representing 1 turbine.
 This would be enough electricity to power over 3,000 Irish homes each year.

-The proposed wind farm development is located in Rin, Co.
-Offaly.
-The proposed project, could have a total capacity of up to 4.2 MW, representing 1 turbine.
+The proposed wind farm development is located in Kilcash, Co.
+Roscommon.
+The proposed project is approximately 3.5km west of Knockcroghery village and approximately 5.5km south of Roscommon town could have a total capacity of up to 4.2 MW, representing 1 turbine.
 This would be enough electricity to power over 3,000 Irish homes each year.